Falcons 2000 SC: National Soccer League

 Morwell Falcons were admitted to the then National Soccer League for the 1992–93 season, the 4th NSL season with a Summer schedule.
-It meant that the Falcons had to complete the 26-game 1992 Victorian State League season, then move into the 26-game Summer NSL Season in the same year, after a break of just over six weeks.
+It meant that the Falcons had to complete the 26-game 1992 Victorian State League season, then move into the 26-game Summer NSL Season in the same year, after a break of just over 6 weeks.
 Morwell Falcons last game in the Victorian Premier League was in Round 26 on Sunday August 23, 1992.
 The Falcons drew 1–1 with Brunswick Juventus in Morwell.

-The Falcons had previously been offered entry into the National Soccer League during the 1980s, but initially declined.
-They also had the opportunity to win promotion to the NSL via the 1989 playoffs, however, they lost 5–2 over two legs to West Adelaide.

-However, their opportunity in Australia's top flight would come in 1992, when Preston Makedonia pulled out of the competition, at which league officials again offered Morwell the chance to join - an offer that was accepted, despite the short time to prepare for the season.